Who Is Eligible to Apply for Humanitarian Parole for U.S. Entry

 Humanitarian Parole Is a Last-Resort Remedy

-Although USCIS states that anyone can apply for humanitarian parole, this relief is usually granted only to people with true emergency or medical situations or who need to be in the U.S. for public interest reasons.
+Although USCIS states that anyone can apply for humanitarian parole, this relief is usually granted only to people with true emergency or medical situations or who need to be in the United States for public interest reasons.
 Humanitarian parole cannot be used to sidestep denied visa applications or to avoid applying for a waiver.
 USCIS will likely deny a request for humanitarian parole that is being used merely to get around other visa requirements.

 How to Apply for Humanitarian Parole